samyak1729/deep-research-agent/README.md

 - 💬 Fullstack application with a React frontend and LangGraph backend.
 - 🧠 Powered by a LangGraph agent for advanced research and conversational AI.
 - 🔍 Dynamic search query generation using Google Gemini models.
-- 🌐 Integrated web research via Google Search API.
+- 🌐 Integrated web research via Tavily API.
 - 🤔 Reflective reasoning to identify knowledge gaps and refine searches.
 - 📄 Generates answers with citations from gathered sources.
 - 🔄 Hot-reloading for both frontend and backend during development.